JoseETeixeira/JoseETeixeira/README.md

 - [EGE](https://github.com/JoseETeixeira/EGE-2D) (EDU GAME ENGINE) : A 2D/3D Game engine made in vulkan (WIP).
 - [EDU](https://github.com/JoseETeixeira/edu) (Evolutionary Development Upgrade) : A high-performance programming language with a clean syntax and modern features.
 - [Kiro-Style Copilot](https://github.com/JoseETeixeira/KiroVSCode) (Kiro-Style Copilot Plugin): A VsCode plugin to create a custom agent that does spec-driven development inspired by Amazon's Kiro.
+- [DMCompiler](https://github.com/JoseETeixeira/DMCompiler) (DM Compiler): DMCompiler is a C++ implementation of a compiler for the DM (Dream Maker) language.
+It compiles DM code (.dme, .dm) into a format compatible with the MYG runtime.
 - Some personal projects and games.

 ### 🌱 I’m currently learning: